vempatisriram6-dev/Safe-Code-Executor/README.md

 ﻿# Safe-Code-Executor

+ - A minimal, production-minded sandbox for executing untrusted code safely using Docker.

+# Overview

-- Safe Code Executor is a minimal, production-minded sandbox that executes short user-submitted code safely inside Docker containers.
+Safe Code Executor is a lightweight sandbox service that executes user-submitted Python or JavaScript code inside isolated Docker containers with strict security controls:

-- It enforces resource caps (memory, CPU, PIDs), blocks networking, mounts user code read-only, and enforces timeouts so that malicious or buggy code cannot crash your host.
-The service supports Python and JavaScript (Node.js) and includes a simple web UI.
+- CPU, memory & PID limits

+- Disabled networking

+- Forced execution timeouts

+- Read-only filesystem (optional)

+- Clear API responses for both success & errors

+### This project is perfect for

+- Learning container security

+- Building a “run code” feature for tutorials

+- Experimenting with Docker isolation

+- Teaching students about sandboxing

 ### use cases